Peter-SB/dnd-kit-folder-demo/README.md

 - Folders have a children array.
 - Playlists don’t have children (This know as a leaf node).
 This is important because drag-drop logic needs to know what type of item you're working with.

-We use recursion to render the folders children using recursion.
+We use recursion to render the folders children.

 ### Drop Zones Between Items
 Instead of just dropping on folders, we allow dropping between items using insertion zones for a nicer UI experiance. these are identified with unique droppable IDs like "folder-1-insertion-0".

 ### Folder Constraints
 The main constraint is that you can’t drop a folder into itself or one of its descendants.
-This is checked during onDragOver and onDragEnd with a recursive isDescendant() helper.
+This is checked during `onDragOver` and `onDragEnd` with a recursive `isDescendant()` helper.
 Prevents creating circular references.

 ### Moving Items
 When an item is dropped:

-- It's removed from its current location using removeItem().
+- It's removed from its current location using `removeItem()`.
-- It's inserted into the new folder + index using insertItemAt().
+- It's inserted into the new folder + index using `insertItemAt()`.

 We only update state (setData) if both steps are valid.

+### Why Not Use dnd-kit/sortable?
+dnd-kit/sortable is more useful for flat lists but this demo uses nested folders/playlists with custom constraints and insert logic so sortable isn't quite the right fit here and building the logic from scratch makes more sense.